Think of a story you found really exciting: Moby Dick? Breaking Bad? Cinderella?

 So what’s the difference then, dammit!?
 Will you tell us already, Alex?

 The details of plot, of character, of scenery, of dialogue.
 It’s the small twists and turns of a story that let it sparkle and shine in your memory for many years to come.

 In other words, what excites you is not the plain plot, but rather how this plot is presented to you.
 The nuances of characters that draw us towards them magnetically.
 The little lines of dialogue that crack us up or make us shed a tear.
 You derive all the joy from the details.

-Yes, to demonstrate to you the power of details, we are taking a look at the work of a true master of little oddities and punchlines, a man who constantly keeps his audiences’ expectations hovering, a man who probably eats out of burger-shaped bowls and rides to work on a unicorn: My absolute favorite director, Mr. Quentin f****ng Tarantino (excuse the stars).
+Yes, to demonstrate to you the power of details, we are taking a look at the work of a true master of little oddities and punchlines, a man who constantly keeps his audiences’ expectations on the edge, a man who probably steps into the shower with an umbrella and rides to work on a unicorn: My absolute favorite director, Mr. Quentin f****ng Tarantino (excuse the stars).

-In fact, Tarantino is the only director whose movies get me hyped up every single time, and the only one whose movie releases I will always mark in my calendar (figuratively speaking).
+In fact, Tarantino is the only director whose movies get me hyped up every single time, and the only one whose movie releases I will always mark in my calendar.
 So I’m really excited to write about him.
 “Pulp Fiction” is such a fun, smart, engaging movie, and it shows Tarantino at his best – the perfect example to demonstrate the addictive power of details.

 Get 4 More Examples How Tarantino Sneakily Introduces Detail to Dialogue:

 I also have a free goodie for you.
 In it, find 4 more ways to introduce details in your dialogue in a totally natural way.
 Each of these suggestions includes one more example from “Pulp Fiction.”